-- JobDoggy – An interesting name (not sure how it ties to site’s focus), the site’s tag line is “Part-time jobs for teens, college students, and high school students”.
-The main page offers job search, job articles, “how it works” and an FAQ.
+- JobDoggy – An interesting name (not sure how it ties to site’s focus), the site’s tag line is “search, job articles, “how it works” and an FAQ.
 The resources section is split between College Students and High School Students/Teens with job search, part-time jobs and seasonal jobs.
 Clicking on these links provides a wide range of additional resources.

 - eFinancialCareers – Graduates and Internships – This links to eFinancialCareers page for graduates and internships.
 There were 156 job opportunities for graduates when I checked the site.
 The job sector search (on the left hand side of the page) is set to graduate trainee, you can try this with other search engines as well.
 Select region for your country.